 - If you have a history of skin cancer, this may not be the best treatment for you.

 No medical risks have been identified.
-The American Academy of Dermatology (AAD) recommends this treatment for both children and adults with mild, moderate, or severe psoriasis covering less than 10 percent of the body.
+The American Academy of Dermatology (AAD) states that experts agree this treatment is suitable for both children and adults with mild, moderate, or severe psoriasis covering less than 10 percent of the body.
 Although no studies have been performed on pregnant or nursing mothers, the AAD regards this therapy as safe for women in these groups.

 If you’re highly sensitive to light, your doctor may use a lower dose during treatment.
 Some antibiotics or other drugs can increase your photosensitivity to UVA, but the XTRAC laser operates only in the UVB range.

 This treatment isn’t recommended for people who have lupus or xeroderma pigmentosum.
 If you have a suppressed immune system, a history of melanoma, or a history of other skin cancers, you should also proceed with caution and discuss your options with your doctor.

 other laser treatments available?

 Another type of laser treatment, the pulsed dye laser (PDL), is also available to treat psoriasis lesions.
 The PDL and XTRAC lasers have different effects on psoriasis lesions.